I met my love in a cotton mill,

 Anthracite black with red legs and beak

-That favours the Gwennap Head daymark
+That favour the Gwennap Head daymark

 And we discovered them together

-Even stroked one at Paradise Park?
+Even stroked one at Paradise Park.

 They stand for us a symbol of love